A Better Listener is a Better SpouseJun 25, 2020

 I’m married now, and it’s the second time around.
-My life and my focus are very different than it was the first time.
-I’m secure enough with myself where I unapologetically recognize I need to change.
+My life and my focus are very different from what it was the first time.
+I’m secure enough with myself that I unapologetically recognize I need to change.

 The problem reared its head when numerous times my husband would ask, “Are you listening to me?”
 I would have to admit, even though I thought I was, my mind was often far away.

 It never happened when we first fell in love… my sole focus was on hearing what he had to say.
 I wanted to drink in every conversation, and I’d remember every word he said.

 In thinking about it, I noticed non-listening times would rear up mostly because of stress; my mind wandered trying to find solutions to problems and situations.
 But also my attention suffered because of my addiction to devices like my iPad and phone.